The Route That Buried Bad News

 Here is the difference in one line.
 A signal has not been routed because someone reacted to it, dropped an emoji under it, or said “Good catch.”
 A signal is routed when someone owns the next move.

-The language for this season:
+The language for this series:

 Route: the path from signal to decision to action.